Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Distribution of the First Deviation Position in Predicted Queries

 To better understand which positions are most prone to triggering errors when reproducing the fine-tuning queries, we analyze the distribution of the first token positions where the predicted query departs from the ground truth.
 As illustrated in Figure~\ref{fig:query_deviation}, these deviations predominantly cluster in the bottom-left region, indicating that most divergences occur at the early stages of generation.

-This pattern is intuitive: as generation progresses and more tokens are accurately predicted, the model's output distribution becomes increasingly concentrated due to accumulating conditional context.
+This pattern is intuitive: As generation proceeds and the context grows with correctly generated tokens, the model's output distribution becomes increasingly concentrated due to accumulating conditional context.
 Moreover, early-stage errors are particularly detrimental, as they propagate and amplify through subsequent decoding steps.

 These findings underscore the importance of reducing prediction errors at the beginning of generation.
 Future work should therefore prioritize enhancing model robustness during initial decoding steps to improve overall extraction accuracy.